alphagov/notifications-python-client/README.md

         <td>
 <pre>
 {"result":"error",
-"message":{"template": ["Can’t send to this recipient using a team-only API key"]}
+"message": "Can’t send to this recipient using a team-only API key"]}
 </pre>
         </td>
     </tr>